ToxiCraft: A Novel Framework for Synthetic Generation of Harmful Information: Methodology

 \section{Methodology}

 In this section, we commence by defining the problem statement and subsequently introduce the ToxiCraft framework.
 ToxiCraft is designed as a versatile and effective few-shot learning framework that operates through dataset generation.
-The stages of the ToxiCraft framework are illustrated in Figure \ref{fig:f2}.
+ToxiCraft framework are illustrated in Figure \ref{fig:f2}.